Small bedrooms without windows can feel tricky to decorate.

 Hang them around your bed or along the walls.
 The gentle lighting is perfect for winding down at night.

-14. Choose minimalist furniture with slim profiles
+14. Slim minimalist furniture

 Go for furniture with slim, clean lines.
 Narrow nightstands and low beds don’t crowd the room.